SaydRomey/ft_irc/README.md

 ---

 ## Introduction
-**Internet Relay Chat (IRC)** is a text-based communication protocol that provides real-time messaging.
+**Internet Relay Chat** or **IRC** is a text-based communication protocol on the Internet.
+It offers real-time messaging that can be either public or private.
-It supports both public and private communication, allowing users to exchange direct messages or join group channels.
+Users can exchange direct messages and join group channels.
-IRC clients connect to IRC servers to participate in channels, while IRC servers interconnect to form a network.
+IRC clients connect to IRC servers in order to join channels.
+IRC servers are connected together to form a network.

 ---